-Pollen doesn't mean to bug you.
-It's there to help plants reproduce.
-But if you inhale it, it can cause allergy symptoms such as:
+Pollen is there to help plants reproduce, not to bug you.
+But it does.
+If you inhale it, it can cause allergy symptoms such as:

 - Watery eyes

 It's a lot like a cold, plus a sore throat and hoarseness, and you usually get it like clockwork when the plants that make the bothersome pollen are blooming.

 5 Ways to Keep Pollen Out of Your Home

 - Avoid using window and attic fans during pollen season.
 Use air-conditioning to cool your home.

 - Roll up your car windows when driving.
 Use the air-conditioning if you need it.

 - Dry clothing and bedding in the dryer.
 Don't hang them outside.

 - Remember that pets can bring in pollen on their fur, too.
 Don't allow pets that spend time outdoors in your bedroom.